SpecFlowOSS/Getting-Started-Step-By-Step/index.rst

 **What will you learn in this Guide?**

-The guide will take you through the process of setting up your first SpecFlow project and automate a simple Gherkin specification against a sample implementation.
+The guide will take you through the process of setting up your first SpecFlow project and automate a simple Gherkin specification against a sample application.

 **What is not part of this guide?**